dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertNotScheduleCount()`

-Checks that schedule events count is not exactly as expected:
+Checks that schedule events count is not exactly as specified:

 ```php
 $this->assertNotScheduleCount(5);